gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 quality high.
 But careless use of testing can have negative effects on productivity and code quality.
 E.g if developers loose a majority of their time fixing tests instead of building new features.
-"Wrong" testing can result in a system that requires more effort to maintain than without tests and takes more effort to change without actually improving confidence in the next production release.
+"Wrong" testing can result in a system that requires even more effort to maintain than without tests and takes more effort to change without actually improving confidence in the next production release.
 It is crucial to identify bad tests and to know how to write good tests.

 This blog post is built upon the shoulder of giants.
 Basically I draw